-The General tab on the TrackRecord Options dialog box controls how TrackRecord behaves at startup, how frequently it polls its database, and how it interacts with DevPartner tools.
-To configure general options, execute the following procedure: 1 From the Tools menu, choose TrackRecord Options.
-The Track-Record Options dialog box (Figure 2-10) appears.
+The General tab on the TrackRecord Options dialog box controls how TrackRecord behaves at startup and how frequently it polls its database.
+To configure general options, execute the following procedure:

+1 From the Tools menu, choose TrackRecord Options.
+The TrackRecord Options dialog box (Figure 2-10) appears.